dbohdan/embedded-scripting-languages/README.md

 ## Disclosure

-The curator of this document maintains Picol.
+The curator of this document maintains Picol and has contributed to Jim Tcl.